Which USB Port Is Best for Your Webcam?

 To maximize webcam performance and protect your ports, keep these tips in mind:

-1. Check Compatibility: Ensure your webcam matches the port type (USB 2.0, 3.0, or USB-C).
+1. Check Compatibility: Ensure your webcam is compatible with the port type (USB 2.0, USB 3.0, or USB-C).

 3. Stable Power Supply: USB 3.0 and USB-C often provide more consistent power, reducing connection issues.